ghc-proposals/ghc-proposals/existental-type-variables.rst

              -- a and b are both existential
     K4 :: forall a b c. a -> T a a

-When we pattern match an argument of type T, we can bind a prefix of the existential variables (before binding all of the arguments of the constructor), in the order that they appear.
+When we pattern match an argument of type T, we can bind a prefix of the existential variables in the order that they appear, before binding all of the arguments of the constructor and binding each existential variable as a var or an underscore.

 ::